lgbongiolo/Brazil-Elections-Twitter-Sentiment/README.md

 # Insights and notes:
 - Understand how languages work
-- I am trying to understand how it is classifying a different language from the training dataset
+- I am trying to understand how it is classifying a different languages from the training dataset
 - Can we translate the training dataset?